 If both your grandmother and grandfather are in attendance, have them walk down the aisle together.
 The groom's grandparents should be seated first (his paternal grandparents followed by his maternal grandparents), then the bride's grandparents should be seated in the same order.
 They should head down the aisle at the very beginning of the processional, before the groom's parents are seated.

 Has one of your grandparents passed away?
 Have an usher escort your grandparent to his or her seat.
 If you don't have enough ushers, the first usher should quietly loop back around the outside of the rows of seats to escort the remaining grandparent.

-If your siblings aren't ushers or part of the wedding party, you could nominate them to escort your grandparents to their seats, instead — this is a great way to include them in the processional, as well as turn the walk down the aisle into even more of a family affair.
+If your siblings or cousins aren't ushers or part of the wedding party, you could nominate them to escort your grandparents to their seats, instead—this is a great way to include them in the processional, as well as turn the walk down the aisle into even more of a family affair.